Teach Online 101: Everything That You Need To Know

 Another crucial factor is internet speed.
 As Wi-Fi becomes the second oxygen of the global citizen, countries all over the world are working towards making the internet more accessible.

-Global average internet speeds have only risen in the past few years (30% in 2017 and more than 15% in 2018).
+The average global internet speed has only risen in the past few years (30% in 2017 and more than 15% in 2018).
 In India, faster and cheaper internet has made it possible for students in rural areas to access quality education over their mobile phones at reasonable prices.

 There has simultaneously also been an upgrade in technological devices.
 The sheer number of smartphone brands has led to competitive rates and amazing features being available at affordable prices.
 With a 5G network, your mobile can now do almost anything that was only possible on your laptop.
 Out of about 7.8 billion people in this world, there are about 5.15 billion unique mobile phone users today.